School Liaison Office

-What is the difference between a DoD school and an international or national school?
+What is the difference between a Department of Defense school and an international or national school?

 How do I decide what school is best for my child?

-Now that I have chosen a school, how do I successfully facilitate the transition for my child?
+Now that I have chosen a school, how do I successfully transition my child?